Day 1: Arrive, off-the-beaten-path sightseeing, & an evening at Boxpark

 The Abbey is open to visitors most days, so if you fancy walking in the footsteps of the Royals and taking in this breathtaking church then head inside for a wander round.

-Online fast track tickets cost £20, or £22 if you buy them at the Abbey when you arrive, and all tickets include a multimedia guide.
+Online tickets cost £27, and all tickets include a multimedia guide.

 Double back on yourself from the Abbey and head along Parliament Street towards Trafalgar Square, making sure you walk on the left hand side of the road so that you don't miss the gated entrance to Downing Street.